2021 General Architecture Degree Guide

 general architecture degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 Once you obtain your degree, additional architecture certifications required to pursue a career in this field.

 There are various different levels of architecture degrees.
 You can spend many years getting as high as a in general architecture to something that takes less time like a .
 The type of architecture degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|

 |Associate Degree||60-70 credits||2 years|

 |Master’s Degree||50-70 credits||1-3 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to architecture, with approximately 42.4% of workers getting one.
-People currently working in careers related to architecture tend obtained the following education levels.
+Find out other typical degree levels for architecture workers below.